Tsunami alert issued after powerful Haiti quake: USGS | DW | 14.08.2021

 The tremors were felt in Haiti's capital city Port-au-Prince which is located 153 kilometers from Petit Trou.

-The earthquake's after-effects were felt as far away as Cuba and across the Caribbean.
+The earthquake's after-effects were felt as far away as Cuba and Jamaica across the Caribbean.

 Guantanamo Bay resident Daniel Ross told Reuters news agency that furniture shook but buildings stood firm.